 1. Start with 8 cups of chopped broccoli.
 It’s fine to use the stems- because it all gets chopped.
 The texture is best however if you use crowns or peel the stem if it is woody.

 2. Cut the broccoli into bite sized pieces.
 You are doing that so they will cook evenly and relatively quickly.
 And this also helps them get moving in the food processor.
 They don’t have to be perfect, so literally chop- no need to make beautiful mini-trees.
-Save that effort for this lemon garlic broccoli recipe.
+Save that effort for this steamed lemon garlic broccoli recipe.

 3. Steam the broccoli over boiling water in a steamer basket.
 I use an oxo steamer and it is among the most used pieces of kitchen equipment.
 Steaming is healthier than boiling because more of the nutrients are retained.
 The broccoli will also be less watery when it is steamed.
 Test if it is tender by spearing it with a fork.
 You want it to be very soft- but not to the point that the green becomes less vibrant.
 The taste will be best if it isn’t overcooked.